Who are you anyway? Are you even qualified to be looking at any of this?

 but D's win

-So, less than 5% wrong out of all the poll averages in three cycles, but at least in 2016, some of the states that were wrong were critical.
+So, less than 6% wrong out of all 219 poll averages I tracked in four cycles, but at least in 2016, some of the states that were wrong were critical.
 Oops.

 Another way to look at it is looking at the three "cases" I provided to show the range of expected outcomes based on which states were close:

-The 77 electoral vote actual in 2016 includes the faithless electors.
-It would have been 74 otherwise.
+The R+77 electoral vote actual in 2016 includes the faithless electors.
+It would have been R+74 otherwise.

 Now, given that, I can't claim to be exactly spot on.
 Especially in 2016 when Trump didn't even come in within what I thought was a really wide range of possibilities at the time.
 It isn't just that Trump won… my "Trump Best Case" allowed for that.
 It was that he won by more than the best case.
 (This is because he won Wisconsin, where the poll average had Clinton up by more than 5%.)

 However, compared to the competition, we haven't done half bad on the "expected case".
-I don't have comparisons for the previous cycles, but for 2016, right after the election was over, I did a post-mortem and logged the following as the final electoral college predictions from a bunch of sites:
+I don't have comparisons for the previous cycles (although we got the results exactly in 2012), but for 2016, right after the election was over, I did a post-mortem and logged the following as the final electoral college predictions from a bunch of sites:

 - Clinton 323 Trump 215 (108 EV Clinton margin) – Daily Kos